wasp-lang/wasp/web/docs/migrate-from-0-11-to-0-12.md

    1. **Implement your data migration function(s)** in e.g. `src/migrateToNewAuth.ts`.

       Below we prepared [examples of migration functions](#example-data-migration-functions) for each of the auth methods, for you to use as a starting point.
-      They should be fine to use as-is, meaning you can just copy them and they are likely to work out of the box for typical use cases, but you can also modify them to your needs.
+      They should be fine to use as-is, meaning you can just copy them and they are likely to work out of the box for typical use cases, but you can also modify them for your needs.

       We recommend you create one function per each auth method that you use in your app.

    1. **Define custom API endpoints for each migration function** you implemented.

-      With each migration migration function below, we provided the relevant `api` declaration that you should add to your `main.wasp` file.
+      With each data migration function below, we provided a relevant `api` declaration that you should add to your `main.wasp` file.

    1. **Run the data migration function(s)** on the local development database by calling the API endpoints you defined in the previous step.